Many people thought “Mother Mary” was a biblical reference after they heard it.

 watch: Beginners easy version with chords and lyrics

-In this song, we have 8 chords and it is not the easiest song you can find for playing.
+In this song, we have 8 chords and it is not the easiest song you can find to play.

 On the other side once you learn how to play this song properly it will bring you great pleasure and nice vibrations while you are playing it.

 We hope you will enjoy learning this song with our tutorial.
-If you are looking for more lessons we suggest you check our “Jingle Bells” tutorial.
+If you are looking for more lessons we suggest you check our “Jingle Bells”, “How to Play the Judge on Ukulele”, “How To Play Hallelujah”, and “How to Play Twinkle Twinkle Little Star”.